Elixir is a dynamic, functional language for building scalable and maintainable applications.

 Interactive Elixir - press Ctrl+C to exit (type h() ENTER for help)

-iex> i "Hello, World" # Prints information about the given data type
+iex> i "Hello, World" # Prints information about a data type

 Code notebooks like Livebook allow you to interact with Elixir directly from your browser, including support for plotting, flowcharts, data tables, machine learning, and much more!